 - High-quality visual materials (e.g., images, logos, or videos, in different sizes and formats)

 - Interviews or videos with important people from your company

 - Events and speaking engagements of prominent people at the company (past and upcoming so that media peeps know where you are going to be)

 - Podcasts and webinars (with presentation slides, maybe a SlideShare feed)

-- Online media kit with company history and FAQs
+- Online media kit with company history and FAQ

 - Investor and financial information (if relevant)

-- Contact details to make it easy for the media to contact the right person at your organization (even PR contacts for after hours in case of an emergency)
+- Contact details to make it easy for the media to contact the right person at your organization (even after-hours PR contacts in case of an emergency)

 - Blog feed and social profiles links or even the company Twitter feed

 - Search and sort functions (over time, you’ll end up with a lot of content so from the start you need to design an easily searchable and sortable website architecture for your newsroom)